-There is a potential downside to only sticking with Certified Organic coffee, however.
+There is a potential downside to only sticking with Certified Organic coffee.
 Most coffee farms don’t have enough financial security to invest in that particular certification, since it can be costly for small, rural businesses.
 By only buying Certified Organic beans, you may unknowingly penalize incredible farmers, because they can’t afford the certification.

 Now that I’ve got the right beans for my coffee, let’s talk about what goes into that ‘perfect cup.’
-For me, it’s a mix of moderation and using high quality ingredients.
+For me, it’s a mix of moderation and using high-quality ingredients.
 This healthy cup of coffee gives me stable energy, mental clarity, helps flush out my system and also keeps my skin glowing.

 The recipe I use is quite radical for a cup of joe sorta person.
 It requires a blender (yes, blender), as well as a few niche products found through Amazon and the local grocery store.
 Here’s how I make mine:

 The blender emulsifies the grass-fed butter and coconut oil, creating a creamy and frothy drink with a boost of beneficial fats.
 It’s inspired by Dave Asprey’s Bulletproof Coffee, who originally introduced me to this incredible coffee recipe.

 If you’re a decaf person, then I recommend using Dandy Blend, as it is the best coffee alternative out there, in my opinion.
-I’m in LOVE with this stuff!
-It’s caffeine free, gluten free and delicious.
-I seriously don’t even realize I’m not drinking coffee, it’s so similar.
+I’m in love with this stuff!
+It’s caffeine-free, gluten-free and delicious.
+I seriously don’t even realize I’m not drinking coffee.
+It’s so similar.

-Back to my point: Your morning mug can be so much more flavorful, rewarding, and healthy (if you choose to embrace it!)
-Here are some tips on how you can do it:
+Back to my point.
+Your morning mug can be so much more flavorful, rewarding and healthy (if you choose to embrace it!)
+Here are some tips on how you can do it.

 Keep your coffee simple

-2. Buy from the right farms and roasters
+Buy from the right farms and roasters

 Not all coffee is grown equally.
 Buy from roasters who work with farmers focused on quality and sustainability.
-Did you know…
+Did you know:

 To ensure his beans are naturally grown and healthy as can be, Raj only sources coffees from farmers as excited about sustainability as he is—and they are almost always certified by an environmental organization.

-By the time coffee beans have been extracted from the coffee cherry, roasted, and brewed into rich coffee, there’s hardly any chemical residue left from pesticides.
+By the time coffee beans have been extracted from the coffee cherry, roasted and brewed into rich coffee, there’s hardly any chemical residue left from pesticides.
 However, especially with low-grade commercial coffee, many of the pesticides being used abroad are actually banned in the United States.
 This means there’s always a small chance you could be negatively impacted if one of these chemicals finds its way to your beans.

-You can easily avoid this risk though, just by buying naturally grown coffee.
+You can easily avoid this risk though, just by buying naturally-grown coffee.

 How do you start your morning?
 I’d love for you to leave a comment with your fav morning routine + drink.
 Also, let me know if you’ve tried this healthy coffee!

-- 2 tablespoon coarse ground coffee beans
+- 2 tbsp coffee beans coarse ground

-- 1 teaspoon MCT Oil
+- 1 tsp MCT Oil

-- 2 tablespoon grass-fed butter
+- 2 tbsp grass-fed butter unsalted

-- 1 teaspoon vanilla extract
+- 1 tsp vanilla extract

-- 1 scoop collagen powder (optional)
+- 1 scoop collagen powder optional

 - Grind the coffee at a coarse setting just before brewing to preserve the freshness and flavors and pour into french press.